With the Heliconian

 and always to sing about themselves first and last.

-But why am I going on about oak and rock?
+But why am I going on about oak

 Come, let us begin with the Muses, who hymn Father Zeus